Trapped by Ukraine rebel assault, civilians stay under dead town

 Most of Debaltseve's 26,000 residents fled during the fighting.
 But according to the Red Cross as many as 5,000 stayed behind, many too elderly to flee.
 No one has attempted to tally the civilian deaths.

-Shono's neighbor, Alexander Drozd, 65, said they had survived on bread and water and whatever jars of pickles and conserves they had managed to salvage before they abandoned their homes for the cellar.
+Shono's neighbour, Alexander Drozd, 65, said they had survived on bread and water and whatever jars of pickles and conserves they had managed to salvage before they abandoned their homes for the cellar.

 "During the heavy shelling we couldn't stick our heads out from the basement.
 The shelling was from all sides, from everywhere," he said.
 "We ran out of candles.
 We had no fuel for a generator.
 It was impossible to deliver it."